Last man to see a grizzly in Cascades says return ‘would be wonderful’ - HeraldNet.com

 Today, scientists believe there are around 2,000 grizzlies in the Lower 48, with most of them in northwestern Montana.

 The grizzly bear recovery zone covers portions of seven Washington counties, with most acreage in Chelan and Okanogan counties.
-Almost 57 percent of Snohomish County — including some of the most remote forest in the continental United States — sits in the recovery zone.
+Almost 57% of Snohomish County — including some of the most remote forest in the continental United States — sits in the recovery zone.

 Rockport State Park is one of eight state parks in the North Cascades ecosystem.